Dog ID: 19-008

 April 13, 2019:

 Just wanted to share an update on Katie.
-She arrived early Monday afternoon to her new foster home, and seemed delighted with her new yard.
+She seems delighted with her new yard.
 Even though she is fearful, she prances around with her tail held high and wagging like crazy.
 Kudos to her previous foster mom for the work she did.
 Katie was introduced to my dogs and they are great friends.

 I set up two ‘safe places’ for her to choose from.
 She ignored both and decided her space would be the back room where I keep my dog’s crates.
 She has been there most of the day, and sleeps there at night.
 My biggest concern was that she had frequent accidents in the house during the night.